The-Blah/The-Blah.github.io/information.md

 The source code of "The Blah"'s website is licensed under the [MIT License](/LICENSE.MIT).

-All text, images, videos, audios and other content shown in "The Blah" website are protected under the [CC-BY-NC-ND-4.0 License](/LICENSE.CC-BY-NC-ND-4.0).
+All assets, images, audios, videos, text and other work shown on this website are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>

 **The MIT License does NOT apply for any content in the website code under CC-BY-NC-ND-4.0.**